EricRohlfs/jetbot_wiki/3D-printing.md

 ### Filaments

 Based on our experience, we recommend using PLA filament when printing JetBot.
-Below is a collection of filaments that we have printed the JetBot chassis with on the [Monoprice Voxel](https://amzn.to/2GbUJ5Q) 3D printer.
+Below is a collection of filaments that we have tested with the [Monoprice Voxel](https://amzn.to/2GbUJ5Q) 3D printer.

 | Brand | Thickness | Material | Color | URL | Notes |
 |-------|-----------|----------|-------|-----|-------|